Welcome to today's edition of the Rush 24-7 podcast.

 He suggested it to Hoffa.

-And he praised Hoffa when Hoffa was finished.
+And then he praised Hoffa when Hoffa was finished.

-She was talking to correspondent Joe Johns about conservative reaction to the election of President elect uh Obama.
+She was talking to correspondent Joe Johns about conservative reaction to the election of President-elect Obama.

-And Campbell Brown said, We all saw the pictures of election night, people all over the world dancing in the street, but some Americans, particularly conservatives, have very different feelings about President elect Obama, many of them feeling really, really angry right now.
+And Campbell Brown said, we all saw the pictures at election night, people all over the world dancing in the street, but some Americans, particularly conservatives, have very different feelings about President-elect Obama, many of them feeling really, really angry right now.

 Joe, tell us what these conservatives are saying.